Intsights/sergeant/docs/worker/config/connector.md

 The `type` parameter defines the type of the connector.
 The library currently supports the following types:

 - `redis` - A Single/Multiple redis instances that are not cluster-connected.
 The library manages the distribution of tasks on the client side by shuffling the list of connections and push/pull from each of them at different times.
 Order of tasks is not guaranteed.
-- `mongo` - Using a mongodb server to hold the tasks.
+- `mongo` - A Single/Multiple MongoDB instances that are not cluster-connected.
+Each of the servers must be configured as a replica set.
+The library would take care of the replica-set instantiation.
 This is a great option for persistent tasks.

-The `param` parameter is being passed to the connector directly as `**kwargs`.
+The `params` parameter is being passed to the connector directly as `**kwargs`.

 ## Examples